 - SATA 3.0Gb/s or faster hard drive interface for the machine hosting the data file.

-- Microsoft Windows 7 or 8 Professional (including Ultimate and Enterprise Editions) 32-bit or 64-bit.
+- Microsoft Windows 7, 8 or 10 Professional (including Ultimate and Enterprise Editions) 64-bit.

 - Home Editions of any version of Windows are not supported.